I’ve updated this post a bit to include it in Throwback Thursday Blog Style for this week.

 Last December was one of these times.
 We decided to visit during the National Finals Rodeo, even though we didn’t have tickets since there are so many things to do during that time.
 We stayed at the Renaissance Hotel so we could walk over to the convention center, home of Cowboy Christmas.
 Since I am a Marriott Rewards Platinum Elite member, we were able to enjoy the benefits of their concierge lounge.
 It was nice to have breakfast each morning plus appetizers and desserts in the evenings.

-It was nice to be close by the convention center since we didn’t need to take the car or transit.
-(Hubby appreciated the short distance since he was carrying the bags after I took advantage of the fantastic shopping opportunity.)
+It was nice to be close to the convention center since we didn’t need to take the car or transit.
+(Hubby appreciated the short distance since he was carrying the bags after I took advantage of the fantastic shopping opportunities.)

 We planned this trip as a sort of second honeymoon, the first trip in a long time where I could travel with my husband for his entire vacation since I had recently left my ‘day job’ and began a venture into writing full time.
 This was going to be a vacation of sleeping in, staying up late and doing things on our bucket list (but only if we felt like it at the time.)